-Weightlifters may wear a unitard or shirt below the outfit can be worn underneath or above the costume, however a t-shirt and shorts can’t be worn instead of the outfit.
+Weightlifters may wear a unitard or other powerlifting sports attire.
+A shirt can be worn underneath or above their costume, however, a t-shirt and shorts can’t be worn instead of the outfit.

-Lifters may wear a weightlifting belt, which has to be worn out within the Weightlifting outfit.
-There are a number of weightlifting belt benefits that we won’t discuss ehre.
+Lifters may wear a weightlifting belt, which has to be worn outside the Weightlifting outfit.
+There are a number of weightlifting belt benefits that we won’t discuss here.

-Fingerless gloves to guard the palms of their hands are enabled, but gloves may just cover the knuckle of their hands.
+Fingerless gloves to guard the palms of their hands are allowed, but gloves may just cover as far as the knuckle of their hands.

-Lifters wear Weightlifting shoes/boots.
-There are many Olympic weightlifting shoes benefits such as to guard their toes and feet and provide them with stability and a solid stance on the contest stage.
+Lifters often wear Weightlifting shoes/boots.
+There are many benefits that come from these Olympic weightlifting shoes such as to guard their toes and feet and provide them with stability and a solid stance on the contest stage.

-The implementation of this elevator includes the weight being reduced from arm’s length wrists extended, under management, to the torso and then pushed from a static posture returning into the elongated position.
+Each lift is monitored by the referee.
+For example with the squat: the implementation of this lift includes the weight being lifting from arm’s length wrists extended, under good forum, to the torso and then pushed from a static posture returning into the elongated position.

-The medals are given employing the AH (Haleczko) calculation.
-AH calculation equates every competitor’s weight to a coefficient, which is multiplied from their very best outcome i.e. bodyweight and procedure plays a significant part in specifying the general medallists.
+The winners are given by using the AH (Haleczko) calculation.
+AH calculation equates every competitor’s weight to a coefficient, which is multiplied from their very best outcome i.e. weight lifted.
+This plays a significant part in specifying general medallists.

-Minimum handicap: open for female and male athletes with eight qualified bodily impairments (diminished muscle strength, diminished passive assortment of motion, limb deficiency, leg size difference, shorter height, hypertonia or athetosis), should such impairments have a particular severity which impacts on athletic performance.
+Minimum handicap: open for female and male athletes with qualified bodily impairments (diminished muscle strength, diminished motion, limb deficiency, leg size difference, shorter height, hypertonia or athetosis), should such impairments have a particular severity which impacts on athletic performance.

-All powerlifters have an injury in their lower limbs or buttocks, which might prevent them from competing in able-bodied Weightlifting.
+Any powerlifters that have an injury in their lower limbs or body, which might prevent them from competing in able-bodied weightlifting.
 By way of instance, athletes using a double or single amputation through or over the knee or move ability issues of the knee joint will be qualified to compete.

-Within Powerlifting the Chief referee is positioned behind the powerlifter.
-The competitor can move the bar from the stand by themselves or with the help of the supporting loaders.
-The start arm and command signal is provided from the Chief referee when he believes the bar is under hands at arm’s length.
-After getting the beginning command the lifter needs to, when he/she gets the bar in check, lower the bar to the torso in a totally controlled mode without heaving or squeezing the bar, clearly cease on the torso and press up it again.
+Within powerlifting, the chief referee is positioned behind the powerlifter.
+Using the bench press as an example: the competitor can move the bar from the stand by themselves or with the help of the supporting loaders.
+The start arm and command signal is provided from the chief referee when he believes the bar is under hands at arm’s length.
+After getting the start command the lifter needs to, when he/she gets the bar in check, lower the bar to the torso in a totally controlled manner without heaving or squeezing the bar, clearly cease on the torso and press up it again.

-Following the bar reaches the torso, the bar shouldn’t sink in the torso in such a manner it is thought to have helped the lifter or forced the elevator easier in any manner.
-The bar must advance upward in a constant equivalent manner within an equal expansion’lock from both arms’ to arm’s length.
-At no time should there be some staggered movement of their arms throughout the up press stage (called’walking’ the bar)
+Following the bar reaching the torso, the bar shouldn’t sink into torso in such a manner that it is thought to have helped the lifter or made the lift easier in any manner.
+The bar must advance upward in a constant equivalent manner until the arms are extended with ‘lock from both arms’.
+At no time should there be some staggered movement of their arms throughout the up press stage (called ‘walking’ the bar)

 The bar can discontinue throughout the press stage (concentric/upward motion of the bar) but it should never go down to the chest again throughout the press stage.

-An loud command has to be given while the chief referee believes the athlete has finished the elevator and gets the bar in check, at arms’ length with the elbows locked, or if it’s duly considered the effort being made is ineffective.
+A loud audible command has to be given when the chief referee believes the athlete has finished the elevator and gets the bar in check, at arms’ length with the elbows locked, or if it’s duly considered the effort being made is ineffective.

-Just once the bar was substituted in the racks, will the referees announce their joint conclusion by way of the flags or lights when demanded.
+Once the bar is back in the racks, will the referees announce their joint conclusion by way of the flags or lights of scoring.